 - A number of airlines have resumed commercial international passenger services to and from Ukraine.
 U.S. citizens interested in departing Ukraine can find information about future flights by visiting the airlines’ websites.

 - Many land border checkpoints with neighboring countries have re-opened.
 You can find a full list of currently open border crossings here.

 - On March 15, the U.S. Department of State authorized the voluntary departure of non-essential U.S. government personnel and family members with high risk medical conditions for COVID-19.

-- U.S. Embassy Kyiv has reduced staffing and is practicing social distancing.
+- U.S. Embassy Kyiv has reduced staffing and is practicing social distancing and the use of face coverings.
 Personnel are further advised to avoid large gatherings.

 - Ukraine’s Cabinet of Ministers COVID-19 website

 - Ukraine Public Health Center